 There should be an arrow on the filter housing.
 Your fuel filter needs to be installed with the arrow pointing in the direction of the fuel flow.

-Step 11: Check the Fuel System on Your Husqvarna Riding Mower
+Step 11: Check the Fuel System

 Check the fuel system for leaks.
 Follow the fuel line from your fuel tank up to the carburetor.
 Check the fuel line and components for leaks.
 Make sure the hose connections are tight and there are no leaks.
 Reference this article for all the places on your Husqvarna to check for a fuel leak.